csc427-232/sketches/TM_Syntax.md

 An Ident is the label of a state.

-A StateStanza names to from state after the colon and each StateTransition line gives one transition according to the syntax (for the case of k=1):
+A StateStanza names to from state after the colon and each StateTransition line gives one transition per line,

 <pre>    read-symbol write-symbol action new-state </pre>

-For the case of k&gt;1,
+For general `k` tapes,

-<pre> read-tape-1 ... read-tape-k write-tape-1 .. write-tape-k action-tape-1 ... action-tape-2 new-state </pre>
+<pre> read-tape-1 ... read-tape-k write-tape-1 .. write-tape-k action-tape-1 ... action-tape-k new-state </pre>

 The action is either l, r or n, meaning move left, move right, or no move.
 If the code for the action captialized (L, R, or N) the machine configuration is printed after the transition.